Afghanistan: Pakistan rejoices at Taliban victory as West flounders | DW | 18.08.2021

 Some critics believe that the Afghan Taliban are the project of the Pakistani establishment and the euphoria is also being created at their behest.

-Sarfraz Khan, former head of Area Study Center of Peshawar University, believes that the media is being asked to exaggerate the successes of the Afghan Taliban.
+Sarfraz Khan, former head of Area Study Center of Peshawar University, believes that the media are being asked to exaggerate the successes of the Afghan Taliban.

-Even liberal anchors are heaping eulogies on the Taliban because they want to appease the establishment, the same is the case with religious parties, he told DW.
+Even liberal anchors are heaping eulogies on the Taliban because they want to appease the establishment, he told DW.
+The same is the case with religious parties, he said.

-In recent years, the establishment was badly exposed in Pakistan, now with this victory they want to improve their image among the people, he suggests.
+In recent years, the establishment was badly exposed in Pakistan, he said.
+With this victory, they want to improve their image among the people, he suggested.

 Whatever the motive, not everyone is aghast at the Taliban's recent surge to power.